JuliaPlasma/ParticleInCell.jl/README.md

 [![CI Status](https://github.com/adamslc/ParticleInCell2.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/adamslc/ParticleInCell2.jl/actions/workflows/CI.yml)
 [![Code Coverage Statistics](https://codecov.io/gh/adamslc/ParticleInCell2.jl/branch/main/graph/badge.svg)](http://codecov.io/github/adamslc/ParticleInCell2.jl)

-`ParticleInCell2.jl` is a Julia package for kinetic plasma physics simulation.
+`ParticleInCell.jl` is a Julia package for kinetic plasma physics simulation.
 Specifically, it focuses on the simulation of kinetic (non-thermal) plasmas using particle-in-cell (PIC) algorithms.
 Currently, this package is in in a pre-1.0.0 state, and thus breaking changes should be expected.
 However, this also means that I am willing to entertain radical suggestions to improve the functionality of the package.
-If you are interested in using `ParticleInCell2` for your plasma research, and you find that it does not meet you needs, please reach out on either GitHub, or over email, so that we can discuss how the package can be modified to suite your needs.
+If you are interested in using `ParticleInCell` for your plasma research, and you find that it does not meet you needs, please reach out on either GitHub, or over email, so that we can discuss how the package can be modified to suite your needs.

 ## Getting Started
-`ParticleInCell2` is currently not registered in the Julia package registry.
+`ParticleInCell` is currently not registered in the Julia package registry.
 Thus, to install this package, you should use `Pkg.develop`:
 ```julia
 using Pkg